-- Too many plasma cells are produced.
-The unusually high number of plasma cells crowds out other types of cells (like red blood cells and platelets) that our body needs to be healthy.
+- Too many plasma cells are produced and they "crowd out" other types of cells (like red blood cells and platelets) that our body needs to be healthy

-- The abnormal plasma cells only produce one type of antibody, known as paraprotein, that serves no useful function.
-Multiple myeloma is actually often diagnosed and monitored through the measurement of this paraprotein.
+- These abnormal plasma cells only produce one type of antibody, known as M-protein (paraprotein).
+Multiple myeloma is often diagnosed and monitored through the measurement of this paraprotein.

-As a result, myeloma affects several places in the body where bone marrow is normally active in adults – i.e., the bones of the spine, the skull, the pelvis, the rib cage, the long bones of the arms and legs, and the areas around the shoulders and hips – which is why it's often referred to as multiple myeloma.
+As a result, myeloma affects several places in the body where bone marrow is normally active in adults (ie, the bones of the spine, skull, pelvis, rib cage, long bones in arms and legs and areas around the shoulders and hips) – which is why it's often referred to as multiple myeloma.

-Most of the symptoms and complications associated with myeloma are caused by the build-up of abnormal plasma cells in the bone marrow and the presence of paraprotein in the blood and/or urine.
+Most of the symptoms and complications associated with myeloma are caused by the build-up of abnormal plasma cells in the bone marrow and the presence of M-protein (paraprotein) in the blood and/or urine.

-Multiple myeloma is what is known as a relapsing-remitting cancer.
-That means it alternates between:
+Myeloma is what is known as a relapsing-remitting cancer.
+That means it alternates between periods of:

 A relapse is when myeloma returns or becomes active again after a period of treatment.